jacobgil/pytorch-grad-cam/README.md

 `pip install grad-cam`

+⭐ Comprehensive and full featured collection of Pixel Attribution methods for Computer Vision.

 ⭐ Tested on many Common CNN Networks and Vision Transformers.

 ⭐ Includes smoothing methods to make the CAMs look nice.